 More information on subscription and list account management may be found at the email@example.com information page.

-General support (especially regarding interoperability issues) can also be found on the Security Focus SSH mailing list firstname.lastname@example.org.
-Alternatively, you can post to the Usenet newsgroup comp.security.ssh.
+General support (especially regarding interoperability issues) may also be found at the newsgroup comp.security.ssh.